Best paint color for media room (Full Guide)

 Use neutral colors

-If you’re not a fan of dark colors in general or your media room serves other purposes, such as a home office or playroom, then using neutral colors might be the best option.
+If you’re not a fan of dark colors in general or your media room serves other purposes, such as a home office or playroom, then neutral colors might be the best option.
 Light colors can make a room feel more open and airy, which can be helpful if the space is smaller.

 best paint color for media room - neutral colors